zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - html for the parent triples pointing to $phr (excluding the given verbs) grouped by verb:
     \-- name_link_list
         \-- phrase_list - html for the parent triples pointing to $phr (excluding the given verbs) grouped by verb:
+    \-- plural
+        \-- phrase_list - the plural of each phrase is its own user data, so the list asks every phrase instead of
     \-- headline
         \-- phrase_list - @returns string the html code to display the phrases as a headline
     \-- id_url_long